Some Quotations to Help You with Your Life

 —German hacker Heinrich Faust, under contract to the Kremlin, has removed Pentagon files and is waiting in a bar he won in a card game for his money to be delivered digitally.

-Sister St. Helen, vivacious, callow, naïve, a Candide of a girl, believes anything.
+Sister St. Helen, callow, naïve, a Candide of a girl, believes anything.
 The other sisters are so in love with her that they think she's an instrument of the Devil, and subject her to a cruel exorcism.

 Faust's mistress, Sasha the Assassin, is also a mistress of disguise.
 You never know who's coming for you.